lelou6666/nimbus-docs/cloudinitd/wordpress.rst

     $ tar -zxf wordpress.tar.gz
     $ cloudinitd -v -v -v boot wordpress/top.conf

-When this completes a full wordpress service will be ready for your use.
+When this completes a full WordPress service will be ready for your use.
 The output of cloudinit.d will look something like this:

 .. code-block:: none